GlenKPeterson/Paguro/README2.md

    Hmm...
 Maybe have a SizedIterable that both maps and collections can extend?
 Ditto UnmodSortedMap extend UnmodSortedCollection instead of UnmodSortedIterable.
  - Have an Ordered version of Transform as well as the (default) unreliable order.
 Only the ordered version can be used for implementing things like equals() and hashCode()
  - Implement drop() for list with listIterator(dropAmount)
- - Consider `max(Comparator<T> c, Iterable<? extends T> is)` and min()...
-Actually, these probably belong on Transformable.
  - Study monadic thinking and ensure that Or is "monad-friendly".
  Ensure you can chain together functions in a short-circuiting way, without exceptions or other side-effects.
- - Add a [Persistent RRB Tree](http://infoscience.epfl.ch/record/169879/files/RMTrees.pdf) and compare its performance to the PersistentVector.
  - Replace vector with RRBTree (assuming performance is good).
  - Re-implement Persistent collections under the Apache license.
  - Make pretty(int indent) methods on everything that returns a String of valid Cymling code to create that collection.